It’s hard to be fifteen.

 It’s so hard to be fifteen.

-But it’s also fun and inspiring and empowering.
-It’s building character and forming morals while smoothing out the rocks on the road to lay a firm foundation for years to come.
+But it’s also fun, inspiring, and empowering.
+It’s a time of building character and forming morals while smoothing out the rocks on the road to lay a firm foundation for years to come.
 It’s an awakening of self-worth and learning new skills.
 It’s trying and failing and finding the strength to get back up and try again.

 Fifteen is the year where change takes flight on the wings of courage as our kids boldly step through their fears onto the runway of life.
 Full speed ahead.
 There’s no turning back.